 Word work is an essential piece of the school day.
 It can be practiced during daily 5, literacy centers, spelling practice, or whole group lessons.
+Word work can even be done for a distance learning option.
 The important part isn’t when it is practiced but instead why and how.

 What is Word Work?